vicenteicc2008/edk2-msm8226/README.md

 Then ./firstrun.sh

-Finally, ./build.sh, or ./saana.sh if you are planning to test on the 650 with LK.
+Finally, ./script/s3neo.sh, or ./s5mini-debug.sh if you are planning to test on the S5 Mini Duos with stock BL.

-Then fastboot boot uefi.img from lk2nd.
+Then make a image using AIK (Android Image Kitchen) and make a tar to flash with Odin.

 # Credits

+based on edk2-msm8226 by sonic011gamer [edk2-msm8226](https://github.com/sonic011gamer/edk2-msm8226).

 SimpleFbDxe screen driver is from imbushuo's [Lumia950XLPkg](https://github.com/WOA-Project/Lumia950XLPkg).